ckoehn/dotfiles/README.md

 ## Installation
 1. Clone this repository: `git clone git://github.com/ckoehn/dotfiles.git ~/.dotfiles`
 2. `cd .dotfiles`
-3. Use either `make` or any of the individual targets.
+3. Use either `make install` or any of the individual targets.

 ## Applications
 * Chromium